-Your sweet girl, who’s been sleeping peacefully at night for months, is suddenly waking multiple times each night and wailing loudly.
-Your little man, who’s been taking two nice long naps each day for ages, suddenly begins resisting nap time, refusing to lie down and go to sleep.
+Your sweet toddler, who’s been sleeping peacefully at night, is suddenly waking up a lot at night and crying.
+Your toddler, who’s been taking long naps each day for ages, suddenly begins resisting nap time, refusing to lie down and go to sleep.
 Sound familiar?
 You may be experiencing the 18 month sleep regression.

 If you’re the parent of a toddler, then a sleep regression is something you’re probably familiar with.
 After all, you’ve no doubt experienced the following sleep regressions:

 And if that’s not all, there’s a 2-year sleep regression, too!

 So what’s a tired parent to do?
 This article will outline what the 18-month regression looks like, why it happens, why it can be one of the hardest, and steps you can take to survive it.